waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Oozie.md

     ```

 In the following examples, configurations are made for both non-HA and HA clusters.
 For operations that do not require modification, the sample code can be used directly.
-For the specific format of a workflow file, see the relevant documentation on the official Oozie website: [https://oozie.apache.org/docs/4.2.0/](https://oozie.apache.org/docs/4.2.0/).
+For the specific format of a workflow file, see the relevant documentation on the [official Oozie website](https://oozie.apache.org/docs/4.2.0/).

 -   **Submit a workflow job on a non-HA cluster**
     1. Log on to the main master node of the cluster.